stuffedwombat/stuffedwombat.github.io/dlog.md

 i think that a game becomes better the more you iterate over its individual parts. and in order to iterate, one has to call something done for the time being, even if it really sucks. as long as it does the job, it is done for now.<br>
 <br>
 but before leaving all those fundamentals alone, i changed them a lot and tested how they felt.<br>
-essentially, the game became smaller through that.<br>
+essentially, the game became smaller & faster through that.<br>
-I made the jump of the character snappier, its movement speed higher, the level small and increased reaction times of enemies.<br>
+I made the jump of the character snappier, its movement speed higher, the level smaller and increased the reaction times of enemies.<br>
 <br>
 I also made the player have only one bullet to shoot. this makes the gameplay loop tighter and the game a lot harder.<br>
 <br>